-- Part of design by contract is defined in the pre and post conditions defined by the supplier. - Preconditions remove error checking that a user has to implement - Postconditions state what is true open exit of the function guiding a user in the implementation - The Contract is a formalization of obligations and benefits. - What does it expect? - What does it guarantee? - What does it maintain?
+- Part of design by contract is defined in the pre and post conditions defined by the supplier. - Preconditions program state conditions that a user has to implement - Postconditions program state upon exit of the method - The contract is a formalization of obligations and benefits. - What does it expect? - What does it guarantee? - What does it maintain?